 4101 Laporte Avenue, Fort Collins, CO 80521-2154

-Study Funded by:
+A Report to:

-USFWS Farallon Islands National Wildlife Refuge and US Dept. of Interior
+U.S. Fish and Wildlife Service, Farallon Islands National Wildlife Refuge, Fremont, California through Interagency Agreement No. F16PG00129

 December 8, 2017

-Abstract and Citation
+Suggested Citation and Abstract

 Witmer, G. 2017.
 An assessment of the potential hazards of anticoagulant rodenticides to salamanders.
-Final Report QA-2688.
+Draft Final Report QA-2688.
 USDA/APHIS/WS National Wildlife Research Center, Fort Collins, CO.
 15 pp.

-We conducted an assessment of the hazards of anticoagulants (diphacinone and brodifacoum) to salamanders.
-This was done in anticipation of an attempt to eradicate the invasive house mice from the Farallon Islands National Wildlife Refuge.
-Live-captured salamanders of three species were exposed to the anticoagulant rodenticides by both oral and dermal exposure.
+We conducted an assessment of the hazards of the anticoagulants diphacinone and brodifacoum to salamanders.
+This was done in anticipation of an attempt to eradicate the invasive house mouse from the Farallon Islands National Wildlife Refuge, California.
+Wild, live-captured salamanders of three species were exposed to the anticoagulant rodenticides by both oral and dermal exposure.
 There were some deaths and it appears that dermal exposure posed the greatest hazard.
 Little sub-lethal effects were noted.
 We concluded that while anticoagulant rodenticide pose some hazard to salamanders, the level appears to be relatively low, especially given the very high exposure rates in this study.

 Introduction

-House mice cause many types of damage and when introduced to islands, house mice can cause significant damage to natural resources, including both flora and fauna (Witmer and Jojola 2007).
+House mice (Mus musculus) cause many types of damage and when introduced to islands, house mice can cause significant damage to natural resources, including both flora and fauna (Witmer and Jojola 2007).
 For example, on Gough Island in the South Atlantic, house mice fed on nestling albatross chicks (Cuthbert and Hilton, 2004).
 Additionally, Witmer et al. (2012) documented seedling damage by house mice in a pen study.
-House mice are omnivores, yet their diet is largely dominated by insects, some of which are likely plant pollinators (Shiels et al., 2013; Shiels and Pitt, 2014).
-House mice are subordinate to introduced rats so the impacts of mice may go unnoticed when rats are also present on the island (Angel et al., 2009).
-This phenomenon was demonstrated by the large increase in mice abundance on Buck Island, U.S. Virgin Islands, after invasive roof rats were eradicated (Witmer et al., 2007a).
+House mice are omnivores, yet their diet is largely dominated by insects, some of which are likely plant pollinators (Shiels et al. 2013; Shiels and Pitt 2014).
+House mice are subordinate to introduced rats so the impacts of mice may go unnoticed when rats are also present on the island (Angel et al. 2009).
+This phenomenon was demonstrated by the large increase in mice abundance on Buck Island, U.S. Virgin Islands, after invasive roof rats were eradicated (Witmer et al. 2007a).
 In very dry habitats on islands, house mice may numerically dominate over introduced rats.

 There have been numerous successful eradications of invasive rodents on islands (Howald et al. 2007, Witmer et al. 2011) and these projects have relied upon rodenticides for their completion (Witmer et al. 2007b).
 APHIS maintains the registrations for two rodenticide active ingredients for invasive rodent eradication: diphacinone and brodifacoum.
-However, rodenticides can pose hazards to non-target animals so careful considerations and measures must to taken to reduce those risks (Witmer et al. 2007b).
+However, rodenticides can pose hazards to non-target animals so careful considerations and measures must be taken to reduce those risks (Witmer et al. 2007b).

-Invasive house mice are present on the Farallon Islands National Wildlife Refuge (NWR) and are causing damage to seabirds, the endemic arboreal salamander (Aneides lugubris farallonensis), terrestrial invertebrates, native plants, and may be dispersing weed seeds (Farallon National Wildlife Refuge 2006, Island Conservation Undated).
-Hence, the USFWS would like to eradicate the invasive mice from the refuge (Farallon National Wildlife Refuge 2006, Island Conservation Undated).
-For inclusion in their EIS document, the USFWS would like an assessment of the potential hazards of anticoagulants to salamanders.
-They have requested that NWRC conduct the assessment based on our extensive animal research facilities and staff and our previous experience of assessing hazards of anticoagulants to reptiles (Witmer and Mauldin 2012).
+Invasive house mice are present on the Farallon Islands National Wildlife Refuge (NWR) and are causing damage to seabirds, the endemic arboreal salamander (Aneides lugubris farallonensis), terrestrial invertebrates, and native plants, and may be dispersing weed seeds ().
+Hence, the USFWS would like to eradicate the invasive mice from the refuge (USFWS 2013).
+For inclusion in their analyses of action alternatives for mouse eradication, the U.S. Fish and Wildlife Service (USFWS) would like an assessment of the potential hazards of diphacinone and brodifacoum to salamanders.
+They requested that NWRC conduct the assessment based on our extensive animal research facilities and staff and our previous experience of assessing hazards of anticoagulants to reptiles (Witmer and Mauldin 2012).